agov0001/agov0001/README.md

 - 👋 Hi, I’m @agov0001
-- 👀 I’m interested in all things congnitive computing
+- 👀 I’m interested in all things cognitive computing
-- 🌱 I’m currently learning a bit about cloud and a bit about IoT
+- 🌱 I’m learning about cloud and about IoT
-- 💞️ I’m looking to collaborate on C, D and python projects related to AI, signal processing, communication
+- 💞️ I’m looking to collaborate on Python, Java, C and D projects related to AI, signal processing, communication
 - 📫 you can reach me on gmail as agov0001 or on reliancy as amer

 <!---